sampwhite/dynamicruntime/core/src/main/resources/content/md/WebApps.md

 ### Overview

 This is a document describing the Dynamic Runtime project's approach to delivering react applications.
+Note, the build process below is based on NPM and React from 2019.
+It is most likely obsolete now.

 ### Main Idea